 Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-Email marketing in 2022 is not the same as email marketing was five years ago.
+Email marketing in 2023 is not the same as email marketing was a few years ago.
 Today, email marketers are at the mercy of email service providers (ESPs).
-These ESPs are the mailbox providers – like Google, Outlook, Apple Mail, and so on – that people use to access their email messages.
+These ESPs are the interface providers that people use to access their email messages – like Google, Outlook, Apple Mail, and so on.

 ESPs are the gatekeepers to people’s inboxes, and they use sophisticated algorithms to keep unwanted messages out.

-Therefore, if you don’t know the do’s and don’ts of email marketing (what ESPs do and don’t like), then your email marketing results will be poor.
+If you don’t know the do’s and don’ts of email marketing (i.e., what ESPs do and don’t like), then your email marketing results will be poor.
 And if you don’t keep up on email marketing best practices, your messages will end up in spam and junk folders rather than inboxes.

 Recommended reading to learn about email marketing do’s and don’ts and best practices:

-Sending generic messages to big lists of people (i.e., spray and pray) is dead.
-If you want to get good results today, you have to send personalized messages to hyper-targeted lists, and you have to make sure you’re only sending to people who positively engage with your messages.
-If you’re not, ESPs will see you’re sending content people don’t want and more and more of your messages will go to spam/junk rather than inboxes.
+Sending the same generic message to big lists of people (i.e., spray and pray) is dead.
+If you want to get good results today, you have to send personalized messages to hyper-targeted lists, and you have to make sure you’re only sending to people who positively engage with your messages (i.e., open quickly, click links in the message, file it in a folder, forward, reply).

 Currently, Google is the only ESP that allows you to get a sense of what it thinks of you as a sender – and only if you’re sending from your own domain rather than a shared domain.
-Using Google Postmaster Tools, you can see your domain reputation according to Google, which rates your reputation as high, medium, low, or bad.
+Using Google Postmaster Tools, you can see your domain reputation (also referred to as sender reputation) according to Google, which rates your reputation as high, medium, low, or bad.